nwg-piotr/nwg-panel/README.md

 buttons
 - **Scratchpad**: displays info on current scratchpad content and allows to open scratchpad windows

+## Installation

 [![Packaging status](https://repology.org/badge/vertical-allrepos/nwg-panel.svg)](https://repology.org/project/nwg-panel/versions)

+If nwg-panel has not yet been packaged for your Linux distribution, you may install it by cloning this repository and running the `install.sh` script.

 See [Wiki](https://github.com/nwg-piotr/nwg-panel/wiki) for more information.
 You'll also find some useful executor examples there.